The Creation Research Museum of Ontario

 ARKONA/HUNGRY HOLLOW

-With the first public fossil trip to Arkona/Hungry Hollow coming up in Summer Laura and I wanted to do a little scouting around the area ahead if time to fine tune the trip.
+With the first public fossil trip to Arkona/Hungry Hollow coming up in Summer, Laura and I wanted to do a little scouting around the area ahead of time to fine tune the trip.
 The last time I visited the area was in 2011 so I really had to re-familiarize myself with the sites.

 Picture

-Still closed for the season this museum In Rock Glen Conservation area houses local fossils will be the first stop on the July trip.
+Still closed for the season, this museum in Rock Glen Conservation area houses local fossils and will be the first stop on the July trip.

 Picture